ReinforcedAIAudits/solidity-audit/README.md

 To fully leverage the capabilities of the `SoldityAudit` subnetwork, it is essential to implement the logic for your blackboxes.

-The first blackbox is required for the miner, enabling it to send data for processing, and subsequently receive, structure, and return that data to the validator within the synapse.
+The first blackbox is required for the miner, enabling it to send data for processing, and subsequently receive, structure, and return that data to the validator within a synapse.

 The second blackbox is necessary for the validator, whose responsibilities include generating tasks and verifying the structural correctness of the miner's responses.